TL;DR

 Private Medical Insurance, often called PMI or private health cover, is an insurance policy that pays for the cost of private healthcare for specific conditions.
 In essence, you pay a monthly or annual premium to an insurer, and in return, they cover the costs of eligible private treatment.

 It acts as a parallel system to the NHS, giving you an alternative route to care.
-You never lose your right to use the NHS; PMI simply gives you another, faster option.
+You generally not lose your right to use the NHS; PMI simply gives you another, faster option.

 The Crucial Point: Acute vs. Chronic Conditions